ABOUT me

 Hey there.

 • I’m Akihiko V. Charm, creating art under the name JINSBEK.
 I live in Northeast Minneapolis, Minnesota, and work Downtown as an office worker.
-In my free time, I rehab orphaned baby squirrels, dance with devil sticks, clean up my local bus stops, and ride at DJ bike raves.
+In my free time, I resscue orphaned baby squirrels, dance with devil sticks, clean up my local bus stops, and ride at DJ bike raves with the Joyful Riders Club.
 I sometimes paint and make other art, too.

 • I was born in 1995 in the Philippines.
 I grew up drinking brown tapwater filtered through also browning socks, under a roof of corrugated scrap metal.
 As soon as you turned off the lights, you could hear the cockroaches rushing out of the walls; turning them back on parted the sea of scurrying insects and drove them back into the walls.
 Wearing shoes meant you were going to get your throat slit—my aunt survived such an experience, and still has the scar on her neck to this day.
 Those early experiences of everyday poverty were formative, and have cemented my appreciation for life today.